 GEO3032 – Climate Change and Impacts

-This course describes the climate changes which are occurring and the effect they are having on both the environment and society.
+This course describes the climate changes which are currently occurring, as well as their underlying causes and effects on both the environment and society.
 These are viewed in comparison with natural climate changes through the Earth’s history, and their causes.
 The course also provides insight into the scientific foundation for our current understanding of the climate system and how it has evolved over time.

-When you have taken this subject, you will have:
+When you have taken this course, you will have

-The number of students on the course is limited to 40.
-Students at the BSc programmes at Department of Geosciences are prioritized attandance on the coures in this order:
+The number of students in the course is limited to 40.
+Students doing bachelor's programmes at the Department of Geosciences are prioritized and ranked in the admission as follows:

-- Students on Geofag: geologi, geofysikk og geografi (bachelor) (being phased out)
+- Students at Geofag: geologi, geofysikk og geografi (bachelor) (continued)

-- Incoming exchange students on exchange agreements at Department of Geosciences
+- Incoming exchange students on exchange agreements at the Department of Geosciences

 In addition to fulfilling the Higher Education Entrance Qualification, applicants have to meet the following special admission requirements: